maxviazov/Spring-Frameworks-/Migrating-to-Spring-Framework-5.x.md

 ### Baseline update

-Spring Framework 4.0 requires Java SE 8 or above, since its entire codebase is now based on Java 8 source code level now.
+Spring Framework 5.0 requires Java SE 8 or above, since its entire codebase is now based on Java 8 source code level.
 The project offers full compatibility with JDK 9 as of July 2016.

 Java EE 7 API level is required in Spring's corresponding modules now: